isaacnmm/pestpolicy-hugo2XX/content/posts/best-raspberry-pi-3-starter-kits/index.md

 Further, it comes with an amazing Raspberry Pi 3 case to safeguard your board.

-- It has 2 heat sinks[to cool the PI processor](https://pestpolicy.com/best-heatsink-for-raspberry-pi-3/)during overclocking and in case of overheating. - Finally, the starter kit has a power supply noise filter to ensure the stability of the power input. *Starter kits come with a power supply, Raspberry Pi 3, and Raspberry Pi 3 microSD card.
+- It has 2 heat sinks[to cool the PI processor](https://pestpolicy.com/best-heatsink-for-raspberry-pi-3/)duringoverclocking and in case of overheating. - Finally, the starter kit has a power supply noise filter to ensure the stability of the power input. *Starter kits come with a power supply, Raspberry Pi 3, and Raspberry Pi 3 microSD card.

 * Raspberry Pi 3B+ comes with an onboard LAN, better wireless connectivity *(* *Wi-Fi bandwidth being 802.
 11ac), and a superior processor (* ARMv8 CPU *).